 Duty cycle stabilization and output data format are selectable using this quad state function pin.
 When enabled, duty cycle stabilization can compensate for clock inputs with duty cycles ranging from 20% to 80% and generate a stable internal clock, improving the performance of the part.

-The Duty Cycle Stabilizer circuit requires a fast clock edge to produce the internal clock, which is the reason for the rise and fall time requirement listed in the specifications table.
-With DF/DCS = $V_A$ the output data format is offset binary and duty cycle stabilization is applied to the clock.
+With DF/DCS = V_A the output data format is offset binary and duty cycle stabilization is applied to the clock.
 With DF/DCS = 0 the output data format is 2's complement and duty cycle stabilization is applied to the clock.
-With DF/DCS = $V{RM}A$ or $V{RM}B$ the output data format is 2's complement and duty cycle stabilization is not used.
+With DF/DCS = V{RM} the output data format is 2's complement and duty cycle stabilization is not used.
 If DF/DCS is floating, the output data format is offset binary and duty cycle stabilization is not used.
 While the sense of this pin may be changed "on the fly," doing this is not recommended as the output data could be erroneous for a few clock cycles after this change is made.